 - 3 tbsp Onion - white onion grated - 15 g/0.5oz

-- Chile - optional to taste - hot green such as jalapeño, stems and seeds removed, minced - or 1 pinch ground cayenne pepper and/or a dash of freshly grated black pepper
+- chili powder - optional to taste - hot green such as jalapeño, stems and seeds removed, minced - or 1 pinch ground cayenne pepper and/or a dash of freshly grated black pepper

 - Paprika - optional to taste